reshamas/fastai_deeplearn_part1/courses/dl2/lesson_11_1.md

 1. Data
 2.  suitable Architecture
 3.  suitable Loss Function

+### Data
 Once you've got those 3 things, you run `fit` and all things going well, you end up with something that solves your problem.
-1.  **Data**:  We generally need (x,y) pairs.
+We generally need (x,y) pairs.
 Because we need something we can feed into the loss function and say "I took my x-value which was my French sentence and the loss function says it was meant to generate this English sentence [Fr: x, Eng: y] and then you had your predictions which you would then compare and see how good it is.
 So, therefore, we need lots of these tuples of French sentences with their equivalent English sentence.
 That's called a **parallel corpus**.
 Obviously, this is harder to find than a corpus for a language model.
 Because for a language model, we just need text in some language which you can basically all, for any living language of which the people who use that language like use computers, there will be a few gigabytes at least of text floating around the internet for you to grab.
 So building a language model is only challenging corpus wise or, you know, ancient languages.
 One of our students is trying to do a Sanskrit one, for example, at the moment.
 But that's very rarely a problem.
 For translation, there are actually some pretty good parallel corpuses available.
 For European languages, the European parliament basically has every sentence in every European language.
 Anything that goes through the UN is translated to lots of languages.

+#### French to English Corpus
 For French to English, we have a particularly nice thing, which is pretty much any semi-official Canadian website will have a French version and an English version.
-So, this chap, Chris Callison Burch did a cool thing which is basically to try to transform French urls into English urls by replace "fr" with "en" and hoping that retrieves the appropriate the equivalent document
+So, this chap, Chris Callison Burch did a cool thing which is basically to try to transform French urls into English urls by replace "fr" with "en" and hoping that retrieves the the equivalent document.
+And then did that for lots and lots of of websites and ended up creating a huge corpus based on millions of web pages.
+For French to English, we have this *particularly* nice resource.

-2.
+We're going to start out by talking about how to **create the data.**  Then, we'll look at the **architecture.**  Then, we'll look at the **loss function.**

+#### Bounding Boxes
+For **bounding boxes**, all of the interesting stuff was in the **loss function**, but for **neural translation**, all of the interesting stuff is going to be in the **architecture.**

+### `13:15` Translation Files
+- So, let's zip through this pretty quickly.
+And one of the things I want you to think about particularly is, what are the relationships, the similarities in terms of the tasks we're doing and how we do